While We Bleed, Opening Scene: “No Witnesses”

 “Very well.
 You are dismissed.”
 She turned to the attendants behind her.
 “Clear the room.”

 “I don’t pay them for their charm.
 Or you.
 You’ve been gone a whole season, I was beginning to lose hope.
-I’d almost forgotten what you looked like!
+I almost forgot what you looked like!
 Signor Nondescript.
 So unlike what the stories imply.”

-“In my line of work, Baroness, nondescript is a distinct advantage.”
+“In my line of work, Baroness, nondescript is an advantage.”

 “But your skill with a blade is anything but.
-I hear you’re called a master of disguises.
-Not to mention blackmail, extortion, and…getting in and out of tight spots.”
+And you’re accounted a master of disguises.
+Not to mention blackmail, kidnapping, extortion, and…getting in and out of tight spots.
+So many talents.”
 Foncesca stepped toward him with anticipation in her eyes.
 The promise of danger their business carried, it seemed, excited her.
 “Do you have it?”
 Her mouth hung open just a bit.

 The Baroness reached out, hesitant, halfway toward the package, then drew back.
 “You…you’re sure it’s genuine?”